Reader Question · Career Development

 Two.
 That’s the target.
 Anything more is upside.

-Doing this well is much better than doing “twenty quick hellos” badly.
+Two real conversations is much better than twenty quick hellos.
 Hellos evaporate.
 A real conversation becomes a LinkedIn message on Tuesday that becomes an email exchange in May that becomes a coffee when you’re thinking about your next job in 2027.
 The compounding is the point.

 Where to find those two conversations